ABA Banking Journal

 In 2025, 91 people became billionaires through inheritance, coming into $297.8 billion between them, up by more than a third from $218.9 billion in 2024.

-According to our calculations, at least $5.9 trillion will be inherited by billionaire children over the next 15 years.
+At least $5.9 trillion will be inherited by billionaire children over the next 15 years, according to UBS data.

 “A few decades ago, succession into the family business was the norm because markets were slower to change and continuity provided stability,” explained one European billionaire, interviewed in the UBS report.
 “Today, globalization, faster disruption cycles, and greater risk that existing businesses may not endure in their current form have shifted priorities.
 With professional management more common, families now see more value in children developing resilience, education and adaptability over inheriting a role.
 For my own children, I hope they build independence and sound judgment while pursuing careers that bring both fulfillment and financial security.
 My wish is that they choose paths that make them happy, not simply focus on money or tradition, and that any engagement with family wealth or business comes from adding genuine value rather than obligation.”